chbh-opensource/chbh-on-bear/docs/meg/acquisition/eyelink_operations_guide.md

 **<span style="color:blue">A good guide is to check if the eyelashes are in focus; when they are sharp the image is usually good enough.</span>**

 !!! info
-	Ideally when recording from one eye, the eye movements should be measured from the participant’s dominant eye – but this is the optimal solution and not necessarily essential to obtaining good eye tracking.<br />
+	Ideally when recording from one eye, the eye movements should be measured from the Participant’s dominant eye – but this is the optimal solution and not necessarily essential to obtaining good eye tracking.<br />
 	If you want to use the dominant eye, examples to find the dominant eye are shown below:<br />

 	- **Extend your arms out in front of you** and create a triangular opening between your thumbs and forefingers by placing your hands together at a 45-degree angle.<br />